BuddyForms/BuddyForms/readme.txt

 == Changelog ==
-= 2.5.30-beta.3 - 1 Apr 2021 =
-* Removed the “Add this field to Metabox” option for  the user fields.
-* Fixed to validate mime type when upload image from url is checked.
-* Added the notification feature to the registration forms.
-* Improvements to show login errors on login forms.

-= 2.5.30-beta.2 - 14 Mar 2021 =
-* Fixed compatibilty issue witn WP 5.7 related with Gutenberg Blocks.
-* Added Time & Date Format to the schedule option of the post_status field.

-= 2.5.30-beta.1 - 9 Mar 2021 =
+= 2.5.30 - 17 May 2021 =
 * Fixed/improvement the UI on Checkbox & Radios inputs on the Front-end view of forms.
 * Fixed misleading error message shown on the Category Field in the Form Builder.
 * Fixed issue related with placeholder on select2 fields for Safari 13.x (<=).
 * Improved function to output HTML for Upload and File fields, this improvement its used by BF Hook Fields.
 * Fixed jQuery Validation on select2 fields to avoid trigger other fields validation.
+* Fixed compatibilty issue witn WP 5.7 related with Gutenberg Blocks.
+* Added Time & Date Format to the schedule option of the post_status field.
+* Removed the “Add this field to Metabox” option for  the user fields.
+* Fixed to validate mime type when upload image from url is checked.
+* Added the notification feature to the registration forms.
+* Improvements to show login errors on login forms.
+* Remove unused Composer dependencies.
+* improvement on the UI for standard form fields at Front-end.
+* Fixed conflict with ACF metabox on the Form Builder.

 = 2.5.29 - 19 Feb 2021 =
 * Fixed issue related with wrong server-side validation messages.